 “The first day that I started working with Illustrator, it was very stressful.
 It seemed that everything I did was wrong.

-Andrew [Director of Student-Run Businesses] was working with me the last time I was using Illustrator and Fusion 360, and I created a cookie stamp in two or three minutes.
-Andrew said, ‘How did you do that?’
+My team was working with me the last time I was using Illustrator and Fusion 360, and I created a cookie stamp in two or three minutes.
+They said, ‘How did you do that?’
 I said, ‘It’s easy, here’s how you do it.’
-And he said, ‘Hey Moises, now do you see how far you’ve come?’”
+And they said, ‘Hey Moises, now do you see how far you’ve come?’”

 Moises gained both technical and professional skills in his internship—and he didn’t have to pay a cent.
 In fact, we paid him a fair wage for his work each week, while he learned: